GSA-TTS/identity-handbook/_articles/appdev-acuant-sdk-test-plan.md

 **When to test:** ✅

 Manual testing should be done prior to the regular full deploy of IDP to `prod`.
-Typically we do a full deploy twice weekly, on Tuesdays and Thursdays - see {% link _articles/appdev-deploy.md %} for details and up-to-date cadence.
+Typically we do a full deploy twice weekly, on Tuesdays and Thursdays - see [Deploying new IDP and PKI code]({% link _articles/appdev-deploy.md %}) for details and up-to-date cadence.

 ### Test Procedure